y0ung4my/pizza-parlor/README.md

 Code:
 const myPizza = new Pizza(["pepperoni"], "medium");
 myPizza.totalPrice();
+Expected Output: "9"

 Test 3: "Should return 10 if the pizza has two toppings"
 Code:
 const myPizza = new Pizza(["pepperoni", "pineapple"], "medium");
 myPizza.totalPrice();
+Expected Output: "10"

 Test 4: "Should return 13 if the pizza has two toppings and is large"
 Code:
 const myPizza = newPizza(["pepperoni", "pineapple"], "large");
 myPizza.totalPrice();
+Expected Output: "13"

+Test 5: "Should return 10 if the pizza has two toppings and is medium"
+Code:
+const myPizza = newPizza(["pepperoni", "pineapple"], "medium");
+myPizza.totalPrice();
+Expected Output: "10"